 ” …Ah I love NodeJitsu, I won’t worry about scaling my app”

-“Ahh!
-Take me back to configuring this goddamn Linux Machine…”
+Ah!
+Take me back to programming!

 Node.JS & NGINX